dpaquette/BugTracker.NET/Blog x - Database Access.md

 A> For instance the n+1 problem is not one that occurs outside of an object relational mapper.
 In order to address the shortcomings with object relational mappers some suggest completely abandoning them as being more trouble that they are worth.
 I think that ORMs are a great 80% solution.
 You cannot do everything with an ORM but the vast majority of tasks more easily and more reliably.
 For the places where some specialized functionality is needed (bulk operations, high performance,...) then you can drop to using lower level tools or tools that are specifically built for that scenario.

-A> A very fair, if dated, treatment of the whole Object/Relationship mismatch is available on Ted Neward's blog entitled [The Vietname of Computer Science]( http://blogs.tedneward.com/2006/06/26/The+Vietnam+Of+Computer+Science.aspx).
+A> A very fair, if dated, treatment of the whole Object/Relationship mismatch is available on Ted Neward's blog entitled [The Vietnam of Computer Science]( http://blogs.tedneward.com/2006/06/26/The+Vietnam+Of+Computer+Science.aspx).

 For future development on BugTracker.NET we would like to find an ORM based solution for accessing the database in net new code.
 Before we get to that point, however, we would like to address one of the pain points for BugTracker.NET: when we make changes to the database.